nicolaDeCristofaro/Execution_on_VMcluster_on_Cloud/README.md

 **\*If you want to execute a differente program change the implementation of matrix-vector multiplication with the implementation of yout program and change the method called to aggregate the partial results into the final result.**

+**\*If you want to switch Cloud provider just specify it in run parameters (the Cloud providers until now supported are AWS and Azure).**

 ## What happens when the program is launched
 Whichever cloud provider is chosen, the sequence of operations performed when launching the execution is as follows (the refernce file is [here](https://github.com/nicolaDeCristofaro/Execution_on_VMcluster_on_Cloud/blob/main/src/main/java/vmclusterclient/VMClusterExecution.java)):
 1. Declaration and initialization of the matrix with random integers (lines 72 to 83)